DataDog/kubernetes/issues/disruption-probe.md

 We have worked around this writing a controller that modifies the `spec.maxUnavailable` field, setting it to `0` to block disruption and setting it back to enable.

 The request is to have a mechanism provided by Kubernetes that can distinguish between whether a pod should be routable (readiness) and whether a pod should be disruptable.
+If not provided, the behavior will be as is today with readiness controlling disruptability.
 The solution outlined here is to have a disruption probe and pod status, similar to readiness.

 # Proposal